-Split the chilies in half lengthwise.
-Fill the jars about two-thirds of the way with equal amounts of greens and chilies.
+Split the chiles in half lengthwise.
+Fill the jars about two-thirds of the way with equal amounts of greens and chiles.
 Tamp down the veggies with the back of a spoon to squeeze out as much liquid as you can.

 If your veggies are not fully submerged in their own juices, you can top them off with brine.
 Bring water and salt to a boil, and stir until the salt is dissolved.
 Let the brine cool, then pour it into your jars until the veggies are barely covered (they will continue to expel liquid as they ferment, so you don’t want to overfill the jars).